Vyral/greg-mcdaniel/_drafts/3-recommendations-for-a-day-trip-to-san-francisco.md

 {% include youtube.html %}

+<center><em>Follow me as I tour three of San Francisco’s most iconic destinations.</em></center>

-Whether you’re interested in art, the outdoors, great food, or all of the above, San Francisco has something for everyone.
+<br>Whether you’re interested in art, the outdoors, great food, or all of the above, San Francisco has something for everyone.
 Today I’ll walk you through a list of some great spots to check out when you’re in the Marina District.

 **Feel free to follow along with me in the video above as I tour three must-visit destinations in San Francisco, or use the timestamps below to navigate the tour at your leisure and see some great clips of each hotspot:**